jdubreville/dnsimple_api_client_php/README.md

-dnsimple_api_client_php
+DNSimple API Client PHP
 =======================

-A PHP Client for the dnsimple API
+A PHP Client for the dnsimple API.
+For information on parameters please review the [DNSimple API Reference](http://developer.dnsimple.com/overview/).